Scottish-Scientist/Scottish-Scientist/README.md

 - 👋 Hi, I’m @Scottish-Scientist
 - 👀 I’m interested in ... https://github.com/grico1974/WhamoLauncher - I'm just trying to contact the author to get basic help of how to install his software on my PC
 - but I can't get anywhere on this site.
 I don't know how to message anyone.
-I can't start a post in the community forum.
-This is the only place I can type a message.
 - I'm totally stuck.
 -
 - 🌱 I’m currently learning ...